-We believe that, by holding shares of our Common Stock, RSUs and options to purchase our Common Stock, our executives have interests that are more closely aligned with those of our stockholders.
-Although we do not have a formal stock ownership policy, we encourage our executives and Directors to hold shares or vested options so that they share in the sentiments of our stockholders as our stock price increases or decreases.
-In 2010, the Committee undertook an analysis of the stock ownership holdings of our executives with PM&P. As of December 31, 2010, including shares owned, unvested RSUs, and vested in-themoney options, each of our executives held sufficient equity to meet the competitive stock ownership guideline levels.
-Particularly, our Chief Executive Officer held shares valued at more than five times his base salary.
+We believe that, by holding shares of our Common Stock, RSUs and options to purchase our Common Stock, our executive officers have interests that are more closely aligned with those of our stockholders.
+Prior to January 2012, we did not have a formal stock ownership policy for our executive officers, although we have always encouraged them to hold shares or vested stock options so that they share in the perspectives and sentiments of our stockholders as our stock price increases or decreases.
+In 2010, the Committee undertook an analysis of the stock ownership holdings of our executive officers with PM&P. As of December 31, 2010, including shares owned, unvested RSUs and vested in-the-money options, each of our executive officers held sufficient equity to meet competitive stock ownership guideline levels and, in particular, the Chief Executive Officer held shares valued at more than five times his base salary.
+PM&P undertook a similar analysis as of December 31, 2011, and found similar results as the previous year review.
+Nevertheless, in light of the practices of our peer group and the broader market and in recognition of the importance of emphasizing the alignment of the interests of executive officers and stockholders, as described above, in January 2012, the Committee recommended that the Board implement stock ownership guidelines.